-This section presents preliminary results of the study (not all data is available yet, since the course ends at February 2018).
-In this mixed method research, the quantitate data was students’ grades of online math tests and artworks; the qualitative data was semi-structured interviews and students’ course evaluations.
-Table 1 summarizes student grades of four course units (available now out of six existing).
-The grades are presented in the chronological order the units were taught.
-The math tests grades point out that the chronological order of the units can be related to the complexity of the mathematical concepts.
-The artwork grades encapsulate a different picture: on the one hand, the number of students that did not submit any artwork is growing with time - from 13 at the first unit to 29 at the last one.
-On the other hand, the biggest number of original artwork was submitted at the first unit, but most of them (97/130) was of low quality (the height grade for this group was 70/100).
-As course progressed, the quality of artworks got higher but the number of original artworks got lower.
-It is interesting to note that the average grade for artworks was quite stable; it ranged from 70 to 75, with exception for the first unit.
+This section presents preliminary results of the study (not all data is available yet, as the course is still ongoing, ending in February 2018).
+In this mixed methods study, the quantitative data was the student scores on the online math tests and artwork; the qualitative data was semi-structured interviews and student course evaluations.
+Table 1 summarizes student grades of four course units (now already available from the six).
+The grades are presented in the chronological order in which the units were taught.
+The math test grades indicate that the chronological order of the units can be correlated with the complexity of the mathematical concepts.
+The artwork grades show a different picture: on one hand the number of students who did not submit any artwork increases with time -- from 13 in the first unit to 29 in the last.
+On the other hand, the largest number of original artwork was submitted in the first unit, but most of these (97/130) were of poor quality (the highest grade for this group was 70%).
+As the course progressed, the quality of the artwork improved but the number of original artworks submitted declined.
+It is interesting to note that the average grade for the artwork was quite stable; it ranged from 70 to 75, with the exception of the first unit.

-Table 1: Descriptive Statistics of the grades in online tests and artwork.
+Table 1: Descriptive statistics of grades in online tests and artwork.